Miami Intermodal Center: Planning

 In 1989, the Miami International Airport Area Transportation Study recommended the booming Miami metropolitan area invest in an intermodal hub to connect the new rapid transit and commuter rail services to local and intercity bus routes at the airport.
-The Intermodal Surface Transportation Efficiency Act of 1991, which gave additional powers to regional agencies and emphasized non-auto modes, prompted FDOT to move forward with the proposal.
+The Intermodal Surface Transportation Efficiency Act of 1991, which gave additional powers to regional agencies and emphasized non-auto modes, prompted FDOT to proceed with the proposal.

-In mid-1993, FDOT and six United States Department of Transportation (USDOT) subsidiary agencies created the Miami Intermodal Center project, with FDOT as lead agency.
+In mid-1993, FDOT and six United States Department of Transportation (USDOT) subsidiary agencies created the Miami Intermodal Center project, with FDOT as the lead agency.
 The Major Investment Study/Draft Environmental Impact Statement was approved by the Federal Highway Administration in 1995.
-Miami-Dade County approved the project and added it to the county's long-term transportation plan in 1996.
+Miami-Dade County approved the project and added it to its long-term transportation plan in 1996.
 The Preliminary Engineering and Final Environmental Impact Statement was submitted in December 1997.
 A Record of Decision was received from the USDOT on May 5, 1998.

 The Transportation Equity Act for the 21st Century was passed in 1998, continuing support for intermodal projects.
-The connected Transportation Infrastructure Finance and Innovation Act of 1998 allowed projects of regional or national significance to apply for federal funding.
+The Transportation Infrastructure Finance and Innovation Act of 1998 allowed projects of regional or national significance to apply for federal funding.
 The MIC was approved for up to $433 million in such TIFIA loans in 1999, with the first $269 million granted on June 9, 2000, allowing the rental car center (RCC) component to advance.
 FDOT signed agreements with the South Florida Regional Transportation Authority (operator of Tri-Rail), Miami-Dade County and the Miami-Dade Expressway Authority the same year.
 In 2003, it was determined that the MIC would include only ground transportation services, with no airport functions being relocated.